 Cite the Venue

 If the venue of your wedding has limited seating capacity, you may state on your wedding website or on the invitation that each family is only allotted a specific number of seats.
-This is often an implicit way of excluding children from events.
+This is often an implicit way of saying there will be no children at the wedding.

-Likewise, if the venue does not allow children in its premises, you can let your invited guests know about the regulation and the reasons behind it.
+Likewise, if the venue does not allow children on its premises, you can let your invited guests know about the regulation and the reasons behind it.

 Honesty is the Best Policy